SuSonicTH/zli/README.md

 * linux on x86_64
 * linux on aarch64

-Other platforms that are supported by zig could work but are untested
+Other platforms that are supported by zig could work but are untested.

+Examples:
 * Windows on x86 and aarch64
 * linux on x86, armv7a, riscv64 and powerpc64le
 * macOS on aarch64 and x86_64